True History: An Account of Cannibal Captivity in Brazil

-Hans Staden arrived in Brazil as a gunner for the Portuguese in 1550 and was taken as a prisoner of war by the Tupinamabá people of Brazil.
-The Tupinamabá were reputed to perform cannibalistic rituals, especially with prisoners of war.
-Since the Tupinamabá were French allies and the French and Portuguese were enemies, the account was a dramatic first person account from a Portuguese view of the natives.
+Hans Staden arrived in Brazil as a gunner for the Portuguese in 1550 and was taken as a prisoner of war by the Tupinambá people of Brazil.
+The Tupinambá were reputed to perform cannibalistic rituals, especially with prisoners of war.
+Since the Tupinambá were French allies and the French and Portuguese were enemies, the account was a dramatic first person account from a Portuguese view of the natives.